 On solving it,

 By putting the expected value, variance can be written as,

-Real world complex networks are known to have more nodes having less degree.
-So, there is high probability to get lower degree.
-We can see from the variance formula that the nodes, having high value of $p$, will have high variance in the degree ranking estimation.
-Similarly nodes having high degree will have less probability, so there will be less variance and expected ranking will be closer to actual ranking of the node.
+Real world complex networks are known to have more nodes having smaller degree.
+We can see from the variance formula that the nodes having higher value of $p$ will have high variance in the degree rank estimation.
+Similarly, the nodes having higher degree have smaller probability value, so there will be less variance and the expected rank will be closer to the actual rank of the node.